Felix-Barosio/phase-4-debugging-network-requests-lab/README.md

   - How I debugged:

+  - When Adding a new toy, I noticed the server status code within networking on chrome dev tools changed to 500(server error)

+  - Checked server logs and found the issue was a typo; writtten `Toys.create` instead of `Toy.create` in toys_controller.

+  - Issues Solved.

 - Update the number of likes for a toy

   - How I debugged:

+  - On clicking the like button, found unexpected end of JSON input on console, suggesting to check render on API

+  - JSON response was not provided by the server as the client was expecting

+  - Issues Solved

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:

+  - Checked on donate to goodwill and checked the console & network and found status was 404(not found error) --- Checked server logs

+  - Server logs: `ActionController::RoutingError (No route matches [DELETE] "/toys/9"):` found error thus need to define a destroy route and action.

+  - Update routes with `:destroy` route

+  - Issues Solved